 Indexes – quoted separately.

-Optional fees: As mentioned before, our $995 price includes all of the services listed here.
-In order for the author to be registered as the publisher and owning all of the assets of the book, some things have to be charged directly to the author.
+Optional fees: As mentioned before, our $1,395 price includes all of the services listed here.
+Our price assumes that you will publish your book on Amazon and your ebook on Kindle, where the majority of books and ebooks are sold.
+If you want a broader distribution, then in order for the author to be registered as the publisher and owning all of the assets of the book, some things have to be charged directly to the author.
 This includes the ISBNs, the copyright fee, title setups fees, and proof purchases.
 These charges are not mandatory, it all depends on your goals for how you want to publish your book.
-For example, if all you want is for your book to be listed on Amazon, and the ebook on Kindle (both of which account for the vast majority of book and ebook sales) then you don’t need to buy ISBNs, you don’t need title setup fees, or other costs.
+For example, if all you want is for your book to be listed on Amazon, and the ebook on Kindle (both of which account for the vast majority of book and ebook sales) then you don’t need to buy ISBNs, you don’t need title setup fees, or some of the other costs.

 And be careful here.
 If someone offers you a “free” ISBN, then you will likely not be the publisher of record.
 They are.